 Let's say you're a Data Scientist.
-Well maybe not a data scientist...
-I mean, those online data analysis courses were definitely worth it, and you'd made it this far without being quizzed on Bayesian linear regression.
-So maybe you're analyst or something, but whatever: you use Tableau, So you must be a Scientist™.
+Well, maybe not a data scientist- I mean, those online data analysis courses were definitely worth it, and you'd made it this far without being quizzed on Bayesian linear regression.
+So maybe you're an analyst or something, but whatever: you use Tableau, So you must be a Scientist™.

 Proprietary Product Design: Crimes Against Customers

-Tableau is structured as a collection of workbooks, which are essentially collections of SQL query outputs against a datasource (or multiple data sources) via a clean UI.
+Tableau has explicit hierarchies for information, but let's start with workbooks.
+Workbooks are basically spreadsheets, or in other words, collections of SQL query outputs against a data source (or multiple data sources) via a clean UI.
 The resulting tabular data is referred to as views.
-An Excel user might equate these to "sheets", but a SQL user understands that these function more like a layer atop a database table.
-One would think we that tables we create from our own data belongs to us, but they don't.
+An Excel user might equate these to "sheets", but a SQL user understands that these function more like a materialized view of sorts.
+One would think the tables we create (from our own data) inherently belongs to us, but it doesn't.
 Not until you get clever.

 Common Courtesy API Visibility